Mdmetelus/testing-iv-mini/notes.md

 - data access: talk to the persistent data store.

 set the test environment to run on 'node' instead of a browser

+window.setTimeout > global.settimeout (so jest needs to know that now you're working in node)